nataliia-pysanka/weather_info/README.md

 ## Weather parser API

-:exclamation: Service was developed and tested in Linux system.
-It could be troubles with work on Windows
+:exclamation: The service has been developed and tested on a Linux system.
+There may be problems with working in Windows

 Web service receives information about the weather in Kyiv for today and 5 days ahead every day at 09:00.
 The hour of schedule could be changed.